podinate/podinate/README.md

 # podinate
-Podinate is an alternative controller and API for Kubernetes.
-It wraps Kubernetes APIs with its own much simplified API, providing only the services you need to get most apps running quickly and easily.
+Podinate is a simple package manager and PaaS for Kubernetes.
+It helps manage resources using a simple HCL-like syntax.

 ## Features
 - **Simple Deployment** - if you're just trying to deploy a basic app you've written, Podinate can get it running in just a few minutes.